Skip to main content

 Outbound Webhooks

-You can send email lifecycle events to your own HTTPS endpoint when messages are sent, delivered, delayed, bounced, complained, opened, clicked, or unsubscribed.
+You can send email lifecycle events to your own HTTPS endpoint when messages are sent, delivered, delayed, bounced, complained, opened, clicked, replied to, or unsubscribed.
 You can also receive subscriber profile events and sequence lifecycle events.

 Events